davmac314/tosaithe/doc/TSBP.md

 The GDT and page tables will both be located in memory marked in the memory map as bootloader reclaimable (type `0x1000`).
 See the **Tosaithe Memory Map** section.

+The interrupt controllers remain in the state established by firmware.

+Note: according to ACPI, this allows for an OS to use the legacy PIC if so desired (and if it is present), with no action required to disable or mask interrupts in other interrupt controllers.
+If the OS will use the IOAPIC, it should follow the guidelines in the ACPI specification, which include use of the ACPI `\_PIC` method and masking all interrupts on the legacy PIC.

 ### Address Mappings

 On entry to the kernel, a virtual-to-physical mapping of memory addresses has been established by